 It is believed that Lion Dance can bring people Joy, Happiness, Good Luck, Good Health, Longevity, and Prosperity.
 LQ Lion Dance hopes to make this belief a reality.

-In 2011, Bao became Director, handling team development, administration, event coordination, and performances.
+As Director, Cash's tasks are handling team development, administration, event coordination, and performances.
 He works directly with members to provide training and coaching and work with clients to bring the best lion dance show they have ever seen!

 LQ Lion Dance certainly would not be where it is today without the commitment and support of the leadership team members.
 We would like to acknowledge the following for all their time and energy!

-Torrey Le, Truong Nguyen, James Ho, Michael Ngo, Vinh Nguyen, Truong Nguyen, Steven Le, Julie Nguyen, Lien Huynh, An Dinh, Tien Dinh, Victoria Nguyen, John and Jimmy Le, etc.
+Bao Nguyen, Torrey Le, Truong Nguyen, James Ho, Michael Ngo, Vinh Nguyen, Truong Nguyen, Steven Le, Julie Nguyen, Lien Huynh, An Dinh, Tien Dinh, Victoria Nguyen, John and Jimmy Le, and many others...

 What we do...

 Simply put, we offer fun, excitement, and unforgettable memories to your event!

 The lion dance was originally used to entertain kings and emperors, to protect and bring peace to the kingdom.
 You can now enjoy the same benefits when you invite us to perform at your events.

 LQ Lion Dance team has been offering performance services to the community for over 35 years.
 We do around 50 performances a year for all sorts of events, namely: weddings, birthdays, corporate events, grand openings, parades, social celebrations, school assemblies, cultural awareness celebrations, and of course the Lunar New Year celebrations.

 If you have events where you would like to add entertainment and good fortune, give us a shout and we can customize a performance to fit your needs.